senpl/Fit-workout-fast/Privacy Policy.md

 ## Children's policy

-Workout'N'Rest is safe for children to use.
+Workouts'N'Rest is safe for children to use.

 We do not knowingly collect any personal information from children under the age of 13.